• Skip to primary navigation

 Hands rubbing spices onto corned beef hands rubbing spices onto fatty side of corned beef

-5. Sear the brisket on all sides.
+5. Sear the brisket.

 seared corned beef in a dutch oven corned beef and cabbage seared in a dutch oven, fatty side up